 We conduct our business through PetIQ, LLC and its subsidiaries.
 The following discussion and analysis of our financial condition and results of operations should be read together with our financial statements and related notes and other financial information appearing elsewhere in this report.
+This section of the Form 10-K generally discusses 2020 and 2019 items and year-to-year comparisons of 2020 to 2019.
+Discussions of 2018 items and year-to-year comparisons of 2020 to 2019.
+Discussions of 2018 items and year-to-year comparisons of 2019 and 2018 that are not included in this Form 10-K can be found in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 on our Annual Report on Form 10-K for the year ended December 31, 2019.
 This discussion contains forward-looking statements that reflect our plans, estimates, and beliefs and involve numerous risks and uncertainties.
 Actual results may differ materially from those contained in any forward-looking statements.
 See "Cautionary Note Regarding Forward-Looking Statements."